2025 Convention Agenda

 - Recognize the elements of an effective educational program that can be implemented with nursing staff and nurse leaders to support suicide prevention efforts

-- Describe ways in which structured educational approaches can enhance confidence in nurses’ abilities to intervene during when the threat of suicide exists
+- Describe ways in which structured educational approaches can enhance confidence in nurses’ abilities to intervene when the threat of suicide exists

 - Identify ways to empower nurses to make safe decisions regarding risk for suicide following educational interventions

-- Detail the reason for moving to Code Violet responses and how it supports trauma informed care
+- Detail the reason for moving to Code Violet responses and how it supports trauma-informed care

 - Describe the role of the behavioral health specialist nurse